ArduPilot/ardupilot_wiki/plane/source/docs/advanced-failsafe-configuration.rst

 the IO microcontroller, for example if the flight firmware crashes.

 An AFS flight termination is not recoverable.
-Once your aircraft starts a termination then is no way to recover.
+Once your aircraft starts a termination, there is no way to recover.

 Types of Failsafe Events
 ------------------------